dawsons-creek/fx-spec/docs/community/contributing.md

 ./run-tests.sh
 ```

 You should see all tests passing.
-FxSpec uses itself for testing (dogfooding).
+FX.Spec uses itself for testing (dogfooding).

 ---